-And when the clients respond, she asks her team members:
+When the clients respond, she asks her team members:

 “What resources do we bring to the table?”

-The following discussion provides appropriate answers, and the team can note down the total resources that will be available for the duration of the project.
+Following a discussion, the team can note down the total resources that will be available for the duration of the project.

 Question #3: What deadlines are we working with?

-Is it just a vague notion of “we need to get this done at some point”, or are there dates and hours involved?
+Is it just a vague notion of “we need to get this done at some point,” or are there dates and hours involved?

-Example of asking about deadlines:
+Example of asking about deadlines

 “When do you expect this app to launch?
 If unexpected delays occur, will this affect you greatly?”